TingtingF/SQL/README.md

 WHERE WorkY >= 15
 ORDER BY LastName ASC

-4. Profiling the Customers table, answer the following question.
+4. Profiling the Customers table, answer the following question.Are there any columns with null values?
+Indicate any below.